-Biden heads to Mideast jittery about Iranian nuclear program
+Biden arrives in Mideast jittery about Iran nuclear program

 Also looming over the Saudi visit is the president’s strained relationship with the crown prince.

-As a White House candidate, Biden said he would look to make the kingdom a “pariah” nation over its human rights abuses.
+As a White House candidate, Biden, a Democrat, said he would look to make the kingdom a “pariah” nation over its human rights abuses.
 The relationship was further strained when Biden last year approved the release of a U.S. intelligence report that determined that MBS likely approved the 2018 killing of U.S.-based journalist Jamal Khashoggi.

-The president arrives in Saudi Arabia, among the world’s biggest oil producers, at a moment of skyrocketing gas and food prices around the globe — driven, in part, by Russia’s invasion of Ukraine.
+The president will arrive in Saudi Arabia, among the world’s biggest oil producers, at a moment of skyrocketing gas and food prices around the globe — driven, in part, by Russia’s invasion of Ukraine.
 White House officials and energy analysts say there are low expectations that the Saudis or fellow members of OPEC+ will deliver relief.

 Another factor in seeking a détente in the Saudi relationship is growing concern in the administration that the Saudis could move closer to China and Russia amid strains with the United States.